 - Saint Caecilius is the patron saint of Granada, Spain.

 - Tradition makes him a Christian missionary of the 1st century, during the Apostolic Age.

 - He evangelized the town of Iliberri or Iliberis (Elvira/Granada), and became its first bishop.

 - He is one of the group of Seven Apostolic Men (siete varones apostólicos), seven Christian clerics ordained in Rome by Saints Peter and Paul and sent to evangelize Spain.

-Do you know of any fun or interesting fact about this gorgeous town in Granada Spain?
+Do you know of any fun or interesting facts about this gorgeous town in Granada, Spain?
 Share it with us!